‘General Hospital’ Spoilers: Olivia Kidnaps Heavily Pregnant Sam Feb. 20-24

 Despite Julian’s best efforts to keep his dear ones safe, his half-demented sister Olivia manages to kidnap his daughter, who is very, very pregnant.

 How did Olivia get it right to get her hands on her niece?
 While Sam is investigating the car bomb mystery, she tries to send a message.
 It is at this fateful moment that Olivia takes the opportunity and kidnaps Sam.
-Unfortunately Sam is hurt in the scuffle which puts the baby at risk.
+Unfortunately, Sam is hurt in the scuffle which puts the baby at risk.

 Sam quickly puts the pieces of the puzzle together and realizes that Olivia is Julian’s long-lost sister and that her aunt is most definitely mentally unstable.
-According to Soap Hub‘s General Hospital spoiler article Sam decides to keep quiet about her discovery.
+According to Soap Hub‘s General Hospital spoiler article, Sam decides to keep quiet about her discovery.

 “She keeps her knowledge to herself as she prays Jason (Billy Miller) gets there on time.
 Of course, he is oblivious to what’s happened to his wife, so it can take a while.”